ademerlis/AcerCCC/README.md

 -----

 ### Description:
-These repository contains all data and code used to study the physiological impact of translocation of _Acropora cervicornis_ to an urbanized environment in the Port of Miami.
+This repository contains all data and code used to study the physiological impact of translocation of _Acropora cervicornis_ to an urbanized environment in the Port of Miami.

 ### Contents: